openstack/charm-guide/doc/source/getting-started/openstack.rst

 Configure OpenStack
 ===================

-Now that OpenStack is deployed it must now be configured for it to become functional.
-Use the values collected on the :doc:`Collect local settings
+Now that OpenStack is deployed, in order for it to become functional you must configure it.
+Use the values collected on the :doc:`settings` page.
-<settings>` page.

 Install the OpenStack clients
 -----------------------------